If you would like to visit with one of our experienced attorneys for more information, contact us

 - What happens when your partner's license is revoked?

-- What kind of decisions does the majority or minority entitled to?
+- What kinds of decisions are the majority or minority entitled to?

 - Who makes final financial decisions?